msfjarvis/msfjarvis.dev/content/posts/improvements-to-inline-classes-in-kotlin-1430.md

 title = "Improvements to inline classes in Kotlin 1.4.30"
 +++

+> UPDATE(08/02/2021): Both these changes have been released in Kotlin 1.4.30 for all currently supported targets including Kotlin/Native.

 ## What are inline classes?

 [Inline classes] are a Kotlin language feature introduced in Kotlin 1.3 that allow creating no-cost 'wrapper' classes.
 This is best understood with an example.